jayaraaj/aws-demo/content/20_getting-started/20_use_cae_overview.md

 **Application:** Mythical Mysfits E-Shop

 **Description:** A responsive web application for online shopping with basic features to be used for demonstration purpose.
-The application is compatible with both desktop & mobile platforms.
+The application is compatible with both desktop & mobile platforms and covers shopping needs across segments such as – mobiles, laptops, cameras, books, watches, apparel, shoes and e-Gift Cards.

 **Key Features:**
 -  Registration